nulladdr/react-fatless-form/README.md

 #### Notes

-- The `FeedbackManager` is a singleton instance provided by the `react-fatless-form` package.
+- The `FeedbackManager` is a singleton instance provided by the `react-fatless-form`.
 - To display feedback notifications, ensure the `FeedbackContainer` component is mounted in your application - typically in your app's root component.
 - Fade-out animations provide a smooth user experience and are automatically handled before feedback removal.